plscoggers/plsMNIST/readme.md

 ## Update - 12/10/19
 I have, with a smaller style model, created a heroku app so you can play with this without having to download and do all that stuff!

+Since I'm using free tier, it sleeps after 30 minutes.
+It may take a minute to load the website depending on if it's sleeping or not.

 https://mnist-pytorch-test.herokuapp.com/

 The website has mixed results on mobile.
 I could fix positions a bit better.